PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-06-20 06:32:50
+Last updated: 2024-06-20 06:33:57
-Random Quote: Hey, want to come to my house and play telephone?
-I got the string, you got the cans. - Barney Stinson
+Random Quote: You're gonna get endless requests to play some game, that has something to do with gangsters and farming! - Marshall Eriksen